Make a joyful noise to the Lord, all the earth! - Psalm 100:1

 Phone: (412)361-7788 ext.
 102

 Recitals are an exciting time for the music students to share with their family and friends what they have learned and the goals they have achieved.
 The Judah Project has two recital weekends a year.
-The winter recital is in December and the spring recital is in May.
-Friday evening features the Piano and Drum students while Saturday afternoon showcases the students learning Guitar and Voice.
-Recitals are held in Eastminster Presbyterian Church's beautiful sanctuary.
+The winter recital is a Friday evening in December and is held in the format of a coffee house.
+The spring recital is a weekend in May, with some student performing Friday evening and others Saturday afternoon.
 All students are encouraged to participate and invite their families and friends to attend.

-Highlight photos from the Judah Project Christmas Coffeehouse 2015, featuring students and teachers of our Drum, Piano, Guitar, and Vocal classes for 2015!
+Highlight photos from the Judah Project Spring Recital, featuring students and teachers of our Drum, Piano, Guitar, and Vocal classes for 2017!